phiresky/blog/posts/2021/python-features.md

 word 4: o
 ```

-Since iterating works for strings as well, the code works fine, but not as expected.
+Since iterating works for strings as well, the code works - but not as expected.
 In this example the issue is easy to find, but if for example you have a multidimensional list where each text is processed in some way and passed further along into a neural network, you might not find this issue for a very long time.

 It's even worse because in python, chars are strings as well (e.g. `"a"[0][0][0] == "a"`), so you can have a nested loop of any depth that will still work when receiving a string.